Xamelindoo/Xamelindoo/README.md

 ## 💫 Hi there!
 Im a student and tinkerer.
-I channel curiosity into functional code, exploring complex infrastructure setups (Pi-hole, Pterodactyl) and Full-Stack projects.
+I channel curiosity into functional code, exploring complex infrastructure setups (Pi-hole, Pterodactyl, MariaDB, SQL, and many more on my personal homelab) and Full-Stack projects.

 ### 💻 Tech Stack: